openjdk/guide/src/guide/jbs-jdk-bug-system.md

   <tr>
     <td class="dictionary">[[release-note]{.jbs-label}]{#release-note}</td>
     <td class="dictionary">
       Used to indicate that the issue is a release note.
-See [Release Notes](#release-notes).
+See [Release Notes].
     </td>
   </tr>
   <tr>